iann0036/tf-cfn-provider/docs/providers/aws/VpcPeeringConnectionAccepter.md

 When a cross-account (requester's AWS account differs from the accepter's AWS account) or an inter-region VPC Peering Connection is created, a VPC Peering Connection resource is automatically created in the accepter's account.
-The requester can use the `aws_vpc_peering_connection` resource to manage its side of the connection and the accepter can use the `aws_vpc_peering_connection_accepter` resource to "adopt" its side of the connection into management.
+The requester can use the `Terraform::AWS::VpcPeeringConnection` resource to manage its side of the connection and the accepter can use the `Terraform::AWS::VpcPeeringConnectionAccepter` resource to "adopt" its side of the connection into management.

 ## Properties

-TBC
+`VpcPeeringConnectionId` - (Required) The VPC Peering Connection ID to manage.

+`AutoAccept` - (Optional) Whether or not to accept the peering request.
+Defaults to `false`.

+`Tags` - (Optional) A mapping of tags to assign to the resource.

 ## Return Values